Lucky Diokpara

-Lucky Diokpara (born 11 January 1987 in Nigeria) is a Nigerian former professional footballer who is last known to have played for Persisko Tanjabar of the Liga Indonesia Premier Division in 2013.
-He also played for Sporting Afrique FC under Foreign Clubs of Singapore Premier League or S League in 2006.
+Lucky Diokpara (born 11 January 1987 in Nigeria) is a Nigerian former professional footballer who is last known to have played for Persisko Bangko of the Liga Indonesia Premier Division in 2013.
+He also played for Sporting Afrique under foreign club of Singapore Premier League in 2006.

-Indonesia
+Career

-Strengthening Persisko Tanjabar of the Liga Indonesia Premier Division in 2013, Diokpara had to miss his team host Persih Tembilahan since his wife was pregnant.
+Strengthening Persisko Bangko of the Liga Indonesia Premier Division in 2013, Diokpara had to miss his team host against Persih Tembilahan since his wife was pregnant.
 However, the Nigerian defender soon became enmeshed in a situation where Persisko did not pay him for months and he was detained at the immigration office in May that year for being suspected as an illegal immigrant.